Businesses react to ruling against Biden vaccine mandate

 Airlines fall under a separate Biden order that required federal contractors to get their workers vaccinated.
 That requirement was not part of Thursday's Supreme Court ruling, but it has been tied up separately since early December, when a federal district judge in Georgia issued a preliminary injunction barring enforcement of the mandate.

-“I would expect many federal contractors are going to wait and see because they don't want to implement something if they don't have to,” said Christopher Slottee, an employment lawyer in Anchorage, Alaska.
+“I would expect many federal contractors are going to wait and see because they don't want to implement something if they don't have to,” said Christopher Slottee, a commercial law attorney in Anchorage, Alaska.

 AP Staff Writers Anne D'Innocenzio in New York, Paul Wiseman in Washington and Dee-Ann Durbin and Tom Krisher in Detroit contributed to this report.

-Note: This story was first published on January 13, 2022.
-It was updated on January 15, 2022 to correct the specialty of Chris Slottee.
-He is a commercial law attorney, not an employment attorney.